avianarios/codigo_DWEC/unidad 6/1.-Asynchrony/readme.md

 ---

-# 2- The Event Loop in JavaScript
+# 2- Execution of JavaScript code

+## 2.1- The event loop

 The **event loop** defines how JavaScript handles code execution.
 To run a program, the JavaScript engine has three data structures that determine when each instruction is processed: the **call stack**, the **microtask queue**, and the **task queue**.